 Why Trust The Spruce Eats?

 Food educator Jennifer Burns Bright teaches and writes about Pacific seafood.
-A certified Master Food Preserver, she puts up her own tuna on the Oregon Coast, so knows her way around these beautiful fish.
+A certified Master Food Preserver, she puts up her own tuna on the Oregon Coast, so she knows her way around these beautiful fish.